Homepage

 Checking in on time and having your boarding passes ready to go will help you breeze through the airport on the day you fly.

-AirlineHow early can you check in for a flight for free?How much does early check-in cost?Can I check in at the desk for free?
+AirlineHow early can you check in online for a flight for free?How much does early check-in cost?Can I check in at the desk for free?

 Aer LingusBetween 48 hours and 2 hours before your European flight, though this varies by route.
-Between 24 hours and 2 hours for transatlantic flights.Between 48 hours and 2 hours before your European flight, though this varies by route.
-Between 24 hours and 2 hours for transatlantic flights.Yes, and Aer Lingus also offer self-check-in kiosks at Dublin airport.
+Between 24 hours and 2 hours for transatlantic flights.You can check in up to 15 days in advance for European flights with Plus, Advantage or AerSpace fares, or when you purchase a seat with Saver fare (from £4.99 per person each way).Yes, and Aer Lingus also offers self-check-in kiosks at Dublin airport.

-Wizz AirBetween 48 hours and 3 hours before your flight.You can check in up to 30 days before your flight if you purchase a seat.
-This can cost anywhere between €1 and €50 each way.No, it costs €30 to check in at the airport.
-However, you can pre-purchase airport check-in online for €10 if you’d prefer a printed boarding pass.
+Wizz AirBetween 24 hours and 3 hours before your flight.You can check in up to 30 days before your flight if you purchase a seat.
+This can cost anywhere between €4 and €60 each way.No, it costs €40 to check in at the airport.
+However, you can pre-purchase airport check-in online for €13 if you’d prefer a printed boarding pass.

-TUI - flight onlyBetween 7 days and 6 hours before your flight from the UK and Ireland.
-Between 7 days and 25 hours before departures home from other destinations.
-You can check in up to 14 days before your flight if you purchase a seat.
-This can cost between £15-£25 per person each way.Yes, although TUI reserve the right to charge a check-in fee for the service.
+TUI - flight onlyBetween 48 hours and 6 hours before your flight.You can check in up to 14 days before your flight if you purchase a seat.
+Costs vary by route and destination.Yes, although TUI reserves the right to charge a check-in fee for the service.

 Virgin AtlanticBetween 24 hours and 70 minutes before your flight.N/AYes, either at the desk or at self-serve kiosks.